How to Scan Barcodes in a C++ Win32 Application with Dynamsoft Barcode SDK

 Post-Build Event

-Reading Barcodes from an Image File
+Step 4: Read Barcodes from the Image File

 In our sample, we will read barcodes from an image file and display the results in a scrollable text box.
 The steps are as follows: